JustinSoflin/Diicot-Mexals-Cryptominer-Worm-Analysis-Full-System-Linux-Compromise/README.md

 **Why do both?**
    - Password-based backdoors can be changed or removed by system updates, resets, or admins
-   - Ensures they can always log in via key, even if root password is changed later
+   - Implantation ensures they can always log in via key, even if root password is changed later
    - SSH key login may not generate password login attempts
    - `chattr +ai` prevents even root from editing/deleting the key without first removing the immutable attribute
-   - Makes cleanup harder for defenders
+   - Trivial fix for skilled linux users with root access
+   - Otherwise can delay remediation and prolong system infection

 <br>